infumap/infumap/docs/deployment/raspberry-pi.md

 (which is highly recommended).
 In the event of a power outage, you will need to manually enter your password to re-mount the encrypted volume.
 If you have locked down ssh access, you won't be able to do this remotely.

-Your predicament is not as bad as it first seems though - if you have backups enabled (which you should), you can use the `infumap emergency` command to quickly pull backup information locally and start up a temporary instance - you won't be locked out of access to your information.
+Your predicament is not as bad as it first seems though - if you have Infumap backups configured (which you should), you can use the
+`infumap emergency` command to quickly pull backup information locally and start up a temporary instance - you won't be locked out of access to your information.